AndreiBarsan/andreibarsan.github.io/about.md

 Hello!

 My name is Andrei Bârsan.
-I'm a Computer Science Master's student at ETH Zürich.
+I'm a Computer Science Master's student at ETH Zürich, focusing on machine learning, artificial intelligence and information retrieval.

-I am currently interning on Twitter's Performance Ads team, working with Scala atop Apache Storm and Hadoop.
-I'm helping develop the system taksed with integrating Twitter into Doubleclick's campaign management dashboard.
+I recently finished an internship on Twitter's Performance Ads team, working with Scala atop Apache Storm and Hadoop.
+I helped develop the system tasked with integrating Twitter into its advertising partners' campaign management dashboards.

-In 2014 I interned at Google NYC.
+In the summer of 2014 I interned at Google NYC.
 I was part of the Data Protection Team within Google, and I helped developed a system for performing security-oriented static analysis of Bash scripts.

-In the summer of 2013 I was an intern at Microsoft working in the Server and Tools Business division performing security and reliability analysis for a web service.
+In the summer of 2013 I was an intern at Microsoft working in the Server and Tools Business division.
+I performed the security and reliability analysis of a web service which was part of the Microsoft Azure portal.

 Email me at <a title="Obfuscated email addresses are so 2010." href="mailto:andrei.ioan.barsan@gmail.com">andrei.ioan.barsan@gmail.com</a>.